priyagupta108/bdx/README.md

         bdx search foo OR bar

+3. Search for symbols named _exactly_ `foo`:

+        bdx search fullname:foo

-3. Search for symbols `foo*` in files named `bar.o`:
+4. Search for symbols `foo*` in files named `bar.o`:

         bdx search 'name:foo*' path:bar.o

-4. Search for symbols `foo` or `bar` that are not mangled (`_Z*` prefix):
+5. Search for symbols `foo` or `bar` that are not mangled (`_Z*` prefix):

         bdx search '(foo OR bar)' AND NOT name:_Z*

-5. Search for symbols that reference/call `memset`:
+6. Search for symbols that reference/call `memset`:

         bdx search relocations:memset

-6. Search for symbols that call `malloc`, but not `free`:
+7. Search for symbols that call `malloc`, but not `free`:

         bdx search relocations:malloc NOT relocations:free

-7. Search for symbols with size in some range:
+8. Search for symbols with size in some range:

         bdx search foo size:100..200

-8. Search for symbols by relative path:
+9. Search for symbols by relative path:

         bdx search 'path:./build/module/*'

-9. Search for string literals:
+10. Search for string literals:

         bdx search 'path:"/path/to/File With Spaces.o"'

-10. Search for big symbols in some section:
+11. Search for big symbols in some section:

         bdx search section:.rodata AND size:1000..